Canola acres finally rebounded in Ontario this spring after several years of Swede midge struggles.

 However, it may take time for the crop to fully recover in Ontario.

-The province’s farmers once planted 80,000 acres of canola, but it crashed in recent years when Swede midge, a pest that thrives on crucifer crops, became uncontrollable in the Temiskaming region north of Sudbury in northern Ontario.
+The province’s farmers once planted 80,000 acres of canola, but it crashed in recent years when Swede midge, a pest that thrives on crucifer crops, became uncontrollable in the Temiskaming region north of Sudbury.

 Females lay eggs in the meristems, or growing points, of canola plants.
 The larvae from those eggs feed on the plant and can cause: